 The current work is a continuation of several iterations of herring research funded by the Exxon Valdez Oil Spill Trustee Council (EVOSTC) over the last 30 years.
 The first integrated research program was the PWS Herring Survey that occurred between 2009 and 2013.
 Next followed the first and second phases of the Herring Research and Monitoring (HRM) program (2012-2021).
 And now, in the last phase of the work, the HRM program is a component within the Gulf Watch Alaska (GWA-LTRM) program that includes a suite of research being conducted in the region (2022-2027).

-The HRM program is a mix of monitoring studies that provide data necessary to understand changes in the PWS herring population, and process studies that address particular aspects of herring.
-These process studies help us understand why populations may change or address assumptions in the population model.
+The HRM program is a mix of monitoring studies that provide data necessary to understand changes in the PWS herring population and process studies that address particular aspects of herring.
 The first phase of the program focused on the overwinter survival of young herring and addressing assumptions in the model and measurements.
-We also explored several other aspects of herring in PWS.
-The second phase is focused more on adult herring and the connections between herring condition and recruitment and environmental conditions.
-This work is connected to the Gulf Watch Alaska program that examines other important environmental factors in the region.
+The second phase focused on adult herring and the connections between herring condition and recruitment and environmental conditions.
+The phase continues to monitor the population and examines interactions with salmon, pollock, and other groundfish.

-In the existing program we will continue to collect the measurements necessary to determine changes in the PWS herring population, observe where herring go after spawning, and determine when herring mature and become part of the spawning population.
-We continue to work on examining diseases and their role in limiting the herring population.
-Additional effort is being spent examining how the herring condition and recruitment is dependent on environmental factors, such as food availability and predator populations.
+We will continue to collect the measurements necessary to determine changes in the PWS herring population and examine the role disease plays in limiting the population.
+Additional effort is being spent examining how herring condition and recruitment could be affected by interactions with salmon, pollock, and other groundfish.

-Data from this program is available on the Alaska Ocean Observing System Gulf of Alaska portal at https://portal.aoos.org/gulf-of-alaska.
+Data from this program is available on the Alaska Ocean Observing System Gulf of Alaska data portal.
 Once there search for the EVOS herring program.